Spring Valley Race Riot of 1895: Scholars and writers

 Scholar Caroline Waldron argues in her 2000 journal article "'Lynch-law Must Go!': Race, Citizenship, and the Other in an American Coal Mining Town" that the riot's African American victims were able to win the legal case against their attackers due to the Quinn Chapel funding their legal fees and by garnering support from powerful individuals and groups in Chicago.

 Scholar Felix Armfield argues in his 2000 journal article "Fire on the Prairie: The 1895 Spring Valley Race Riot" that the government, and Governor Altgeld more specifically, failed to adequately respond to the riots in a way that would help African American victims.
 Armfield argues that Altgeld worked to preserve the interests of the immigrant population in Spring Valley in the riot.

 Aftermath

-Deaths and arrests
+Arrests

 In response to the public outcry against the rioters, approximately twenty-five miners were arrested and charged with rioting and violent criminal activities.
 When the trial against the rioters concluded in November, eight men were found guilty of rioting and committing violent criminal activities.
 Seven of these men were sent to jail, and one did not serve any time behind bars, because he was under 21 years old and could not be arrested under Illinois law.

 Although there were "fourteen casualties and six reported missing" in the aftermath of August 3, 1895, everyone survived.